dennisephraim/100_Days_Of_Code_Python_Challenge/README.md

 ## Day 21
 Finished the snake game.
 I would try and add some customizations and cheats to make it more interesting!

+## Day 22
+This pong game took a long time.
+I was introduced to a lot of concepts But it was great finishing challenge.